Magma (band): Mëkanïk Dëstruktïẁ Kömmandöh, to Üdü Wüdü (1973–1977)

-Changing sound and breakup (1978–1984)
+Attahk, Merci, and changing sound (1978–1984)

 In 1978, Magma released the album Attahk.
 Vying for more commercial success, the album included elements of soul, rhythm & blues, and funk music.

 Celebrating 10 years as a band, in 1980, Magma performed three nights at L'Olympia in Paris, with guest appearances from many of the group's past musicians.
 These were recorded and released as Retrospektïẁ (Parts I+II) and Retrospektïẁ (Part III).

-The concerts were successful, and allowed Magma to play a number of shows around France, including a three-week residency at Paris's Bobino in 1981, which was recorded and filmed, and later released as Concert Bobino 1981.
+In early 1980, the band had attempted to record a new studio album, but failed.
+In 1981, Magma would play a number of shows around France, including a three-week residency at Paris's Bobino in 1981, which was recorded and filmed, and later released as Concert Bobino 1981; this concert would feature some discarded material, including "Retrovision", which Vander has gone at length to say he will never record again.